 But you know, there was this weird thing going on where, logically, if you asked me, “Are there other people out there who believe these things?” — because clearly there have to be other people out there if these books are being written and published — I would have granted that.
 But I had this deep inhibition about actually seeking out such people, because I guess I thought they’d all be a bunch of weirdos.
-I had one very, very good friend that I would talk about this stuff with, and we sort of kept it between us for years, until I bumped into this guy.
+I had a couple of conservative friends in graduate school that I would talk about some of this stuff with, and we sort of kept it between us for years, until I bumped into this guy.
 I was living in Atlanta, and this was 1999, I believe.
 I was in the Borders Books in Buckhead, and there was this guy in a black t-shirt standing in the philosophy section.
 He had short hair and a black t-shirt and tattoos on his biceps.
 And I thought, “Hmm . . .
 Looks like a bad boy.”
 I think he picked up Kojève’s Introduction to the Reading of Hegel, and I said, “That’s a really great book.”
 And we got started talking.

 This turned out to be Joshua Buckley who is the editor of the journal TYR now.
 He was an ex-skinhead and really, really intelligent.
 Pretty much self-educated.
 High school drop-out, highly intelligent, self-educated guy, ex-skinhead.
-And he was the first actual concrete person that I met who was on the Right, aside from myself and this friend of mine.
+And he was the first actual concrete person that I met who was on the Right, aside from myself and some grad student friends of mine.
 I found it really eye-opening.
 Not just eye-opening, world-opening.
 This whole world opened up around me.